 Due to a wide choice of departure times for the Sapsan train throughout the day you can be flexible to leave in the early afternoon and spend the evening in St Petersburg or extend your afternoon in Moscow and leave in the evening.

-Upon arrival in St Petersburg, you will be collected from the railway station and taken by private transfer to your centrally located 4-star hotel.
+Upon arrival in St Petersburg, you will be collected from the railway station and taken by private transfer to your centrally located 4-star Golden Triangle Hotel.
 Following check-in, you will have free time to relax and unpack or take in some of what St Petersburg has to offer.

 Day 5 - Full day city tour in St Petersburg by car